Silence Remained

 Yoko Toda's next aim is to project the smiling Buddha-Face on central buildings of western metropolis.

-The Buddha's silent and spiritual beauty contrasts also with the stressful public space of a modern city and stands for an example of the precious heritage of human cultures.
+The Buddha's silent and spiritual beauty contrasts the stressful public space of a modern city and stands for an example of the precious heritage of human cultures.
 Therefore the Buddha symbolizes the peace on earth and is an hopeful sign for the freedom between different cultures.

 national_museum